 Laurier has exchange agreements with 70 institutions in 25 countries around the world, and students can study abroad for a semester or a year.
 Students can also study abroad through faculty-led programs abroad, which are short-term international excursions led by Laurier faculty.
 Other international opportunities include the Alternative Reading Week, where students spend the winter reading week on a build in El Salvador, and the Summer Leadership Experience in China.
 The Laurier-Ghana Partnership sees Laurier students spend a summer in Ghana on an internship, while scholars from Ghana come to Laurier to study.

 Our Welcome Centres and ambassadors would be happy to share more about our campuses and community.
 Please contact the Welcome Centre in Waterloo at 519.884.0710 x2157 or email firstname.lastname@example.org.
-All tours and events are currently postponed until after April 30, 2020.
-You can also explore our campuses online with our Virtual Reality campus tours.
+You can explore our campuses online with our Virtual Reality campus tours.

 The Laurier Experience Record is a record of a student's co-curricular and extra-curricular activities and engagement, and is useful to share with potential employers.
 Laurier also offers more than 100 online courses, allowing students to study from a distance or to fit a class into a busy schedule.
 To help students with financial literacy, Laurier offers a Money Management program, providing financial support and guidance and offering workshops that allow students to earn a Money Management certificate.